Ibanez: Ibanez Premium

 The Premium guitars are similar to other models but are built in Ibanez's Indonesian premium factory to premium quality standards.

 Ibanez Gio

-The Ibanez Gio are Ibanez' budget guitars, designed for high playability at low costs.
+The Ibanez Gio are Ibanez' budget guitars made in China, designed for high playability at low costs.
 Many high end Ibanez guitars are recreated in the more affordable Gio form, such as the RGA and ART models.

 U.S.A. custom

 USA custom range.
 Late 1980s to mid-1990s.
-Also known as Ibanez LACS (L.A.
-Custom Shop), services only their endorsed artists today.
+Also known as Ibanez LACS (Los Angeles Custom Shop), services only their endorsed artists today.